rayen-feb/rayen-feb/README.md

 - 🚀 Hi  i am  [ahmed rayen](https://www.facebook.com/rayen.bouazizi.79/) a passionate self-taught  developer and a freelance software  from tunisia  🇹🇳 , my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-- 📚 I'm currently studying Computer Science Engineering at ESPRIT University in tunisia.
+- 📚 I'm currently studying Data Science Engineering at ESPRIT University in tunisia.

 - 🗃️ i am also an open-source enthusiast and maintainer. i learned a  ot from the open-source ommunity and i love how collaboration and knowledge sharing happened through open-source.

-- 🛸 I have a strong interest  in programming and have gained proficiency in several languages including C, C++, C#, Pythonand HTML.
+- 🛸 I have a strong interest  in programming and have gained proficiency in several languages including C, C++, C#, java , JS , php , nodjs ,css , TS  ,HTML and  Python.

 - 😄 I love to build and create.
 My portfolio includes a diverse set of projects, from developing PC games in c and c++ language
-to creating softwares.
+to creating softwares..

-- ✔️ One of my notable projects is a task management software based on the Pomodoro Technique .

 - ⚡ I'm always looking for new challenges and opportunities to further expand my skills and contribute  to exciting projects.
 Feel free to reach out!

-- 🌏I've also developed a financial auditing software that aids companies in streamlining their auditing processes.

  <img align="right" alt="GIF" src="https://github.com/rayen-feb/rayen-feb/assets/131598929/3f1ca225-abb3-4978-aa4a-a3edb85fc65c" width="400" height="300" />